moostrik/ofxPvAPI/README.md

 - [x] fix tearing
 - [x] figure out how to include libPvAPI.dylib in app
 - [x] make triggered
-- [ ] add callback for discovery
+- [x] add callback for discovery (remove connector)
-- [ ] better init and close
+- [x] better init and close
 - [x] fix slowdown of setAllParametersFromCam in parameterConnector
-- [x] update parameterConnector to intercept the attributes like it already does with the framerate, minimize calls to camera
+- [x] update parameterConnector to intercept the attributes

+- [ ] fix camera initialized and found
 - [ ] investigate callback for attributes

-- [x] make threaded
-- [x] add flip and rotate without texture
+- [ ] fix parameters after connection lost and found

 - [ ] better naming of classes
 - [ ] test with color camera